Stowmarket Pot of Flowers

 View in Google Earth

-Called Tyrell Arms from 1831-44 (Tyrells were a local family resident at Gipping Hall).
+The pub was called the Tyrell Arms from 1831-44 (The Tyrells were a local family resident at Gipping Hall).

 Now residential, the building dates from the late 18th century.

 Often refered to as The Flowerpott in old documents.